rei-kaizen/top-gwa-identifier/README.md

 -----

-This program can be a useful tool for automatically displaying the top student with his or her respective GWA among a list of students.
+The two parts of the program work together to generate a random GWA for each student on the list.
+This can be a useful tool for automatically displaying the top student with his or her respective GWA among a list of students.

 </details>